Depression: It's Not Forever

 Philip Lodien, MA, PCLC, NCC

 Philip has a Master of Arts degree in Marriage and Family Therapy from Liberty University, and is certified through NBCC as a National Certified Counselor.
 Trained in individual, couple, and family therapy, he enjoys the different challenges that each provides.
 He has experience in both residential and outpatient settings and has worked with clients of diverse ages and backgrounds.
+Philip is also trained in EMDR Level 2.
 Before becoming a counselor, Philip taught middle school for six years.
 Philip lives in Kalispell with his wife.

 Kristen Arnold, M.Ed., LCPC

 Kristi has a Masters of Education in School Counseling from West Chester University.
 She worked as a school counselor at the Elementary and High School levels before becoming a Professional Counselor.
 She has extensive experience with families and youth, and enjoys working with adults and couples.
 Many of her clients have dealt with anxiety, depression and trauma.
-She lives in Kalispell with her husband of 23 years and their two college age children. .
+Kristi has been married since 1997 and lives in Kalispell with their two college age children. .

 Are you ready to start Thriving?